janaSunrise/HypixelIO/README.md

 commit or the PR Created.
 Read [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) before making the commit message.
 You can find our contributing guidelines [here](https://github.com/janaSunrise/HypixelIO/blob/main/CONTRIBUTING.md)

 And, We have a branch called `dev` containing development code.
-So if you're contributing, Please contribute to that branch instead of the `main` branch.
+If you're contributing, Remember to contribute to `dev` branch, instead of `main`.

 ## 💬 Get in touch